plone/training/ttw/mosaic.rst

 To enable the Mosaic editor on a content item change its default display as follows: go to :menuselection:`Display --> Mosaic layout`.

 You have now enabled the Mosaic editor as a replacement for the default edit form.

-Click on :guilabel:`Edit` if this is the first time editing the current item you will be prompted to select a layout.
+Click on :guilabel:`Edit`.
+If this is the first time editing the current item, you will be prompted to select a layout.

 .. image:: _static/mosaic-select-layout.png